What is Radon Testing? Part 1

 The Short-Term Radon Test

-A short-term radon test or assessment is commonly performed as part of a house inspection, needed in some real estate transactions.
+A short-term radon test or assessment is commonly performed as part of a home inspection, needed in some real estate transactions.
 Great West Radon deals in short-term testing services and is C-NRPP certified to do so.
-However, since radon gas fluctuates constantly, it is better to test it on a long-term basis.
+However, since radon gas fluctuates constantly, it is better to test it on a long-term basis for knowing your long term average exposure.

 Need of Short-term Radon Testing

-In Canada, radon testing is an essential part of real estate laws.
-So, short-term radon tests are recommended before you buy a house in Canada to be aware of the potential risk of radon levels in the home.
-Other than real estate laws, the Lung Association and the Canadian Cancer Society also suggest testing your home every 2 years, as any major ground disturbance within 5 km can affect your radon levels.
-As C-NRPP certified professionals, Great West Radon can conduct short-term radon testing to fulfill such requirements.
+In Canada, radon testing is an essential part of the real estate sector.
+So, short-term radon tests or assessments are recommended before you buy a house in Canada to be aware of the potential risk of radon levels in the home.
+The Lung Association, Health Canada and the Canadian Cancer Society also suggest testing your home every 2 years, as any major ground disturbance within 5 km of your home (i.e. road construction, new home excavations) can affect your indoor radon levels.
+As C-NRPP certified professionals, Great West Radon can help you complete long term testing to fulfill such requirements.

 The Time required for the Short-term test

-A 96-hour radon test is the minimum time required for a short-term radon test for a home inspection and should only be performed by C-NRPP certified professionals.
+A 96-hour radon test is the minimum time required for a short-term radon test for a home inspection and should only be performed by C-NRPP certified professionals using C-NRPP approved equipment.
 Therefore, the results of short-term radon testing only depict the levels of radon measured in that 96 hours.
-The measurement of 96-hours does not give long-term results because of continuously changing levels of radon over longer periods.
+The measurement of 96-hours does not give long-term results because of continuously changing levels of radon over longer periods but will give you an idea of the home's current levels.

 Great West Radon can conduct a short-term radon test to understand a snapshot of the radon levels in your home quickly.
 In this regard, snapshots of current levels are essential for the safety of you and your loved ones.
 According to our recommendation, short-term assessments are great for awareness, and long-term testing works better for accurate confirmation of radon levels.